On gonality-tight graphs: Abstract

 \section{Abstract}

 We address a question posed by Fessler--Jensen--Kelsey--Owen regarding graphs whose second gonality is greater than the first by exactly $1$.
-We answer the question affirmatively under a stronger condition, thereby characterising the entire gonality sequence for a large family of graphs.
-We prove a structure theorem for the graphs satisfying the condition, and show that they are all obtained via an inductive process by gluing together complete and banana graphs under certain rules.
+We answer the question affirmatively under a stronger condition, thereby characterising the entire gonality sequence for a large family of graphs, that we refer to as quasi-banana graphs.
+We prove a structure theorem for those graphs, and show that they are all obtained via an inductive process by gluing together complete and banana graphs under certain rules.